 How long does a hair transplant last?

-Following a procedure, one will observe new hairline or enhancement at previous hairline.
+Following a procedure, one will observe enhancement at previous hairline.
 However, the transplanted hairs fall out in two to six weeks.
-This might be a frustrating experience for many people but new hairs grow in place quickly which are healthier.
+This might be a frustrating experience for many people but new grow in place quickly which are healthier.
 Most of the times the results are permanent if taken care of.
-It might take six months for noticeable hair growth.
+It might take six months for noticeable growth.
 In some cases, the final results of a procedure take a year to show off completely.
 The final result after hair transplant is dependent upon various factors such as age, extent of hair loss and lifestyle.
-By following a hair care routine and minimizing the hair loss, you can increase the lifespan of your transplant to permanent.
-Most of the procedures used today, claim to be safe and give permanent results irrespective of gender, age and hair loss.
-Hair life can be increased by using hair growth supplements and a well-balanced diet rich in proteins.
-Most of the people are prescribed with minoxidil following a hair restoration procedure to increase the growth of hairs and slows down the rate of hair loss.
+By following a hair care routine and minimizing the loss, you can increase the lifespan of your transplant to permanent.
+Most of the procedures used today, claim to be safe and give permanent results irrespective of gender, age and baldness pattern.
+Hair life can be increased by using supplements and a well-balanced diet rich in proteins.
+Most of the people are prescribed with minoxidil following a procedure to increase the growth and slows down the rate of hair loss.

 Can transplanted hairs grow long?